-Our capital projects will yield significant academic returns and long-lasting value to the School, while extending the spirit of community so central to our mission.
+Our new capital projects will yield significant academic returns and long-lasting value to the School, while extending the spirit of community so central to our mission.
 It is critical that our facilities continue to set USM apart.

 Projects include: The Jack Olson ’67 Commons, Performing Arts Center, Lubar Center for Innovation and Exploration, Bruce ’81 and Jennifer Lee Community Room, and Darrow Family Welcome Center.

 The performing arts are an essential part of the student experience at USM, from the first note heard in a preschool music class to the final bow taken on stage in the Virginia Henes Young Theatre.

 Our collaborative arts programs—including the visual arts, drama, music, and dance—provide amazing opportunities for students to discover a passion and to hone an artistic skill.
 These arts experiences lead to success in other areas of life as students learn self-discipline, collaboration, problem solving, and public speaking.

 Whether it is by picking up a paintbrush, a camera, a musical instrument or a script, our students are pushing themselves to new levels of achievement through the arts.